Can The U.S. Use Its Growing Supply Of Rapid Tests To Stop The Virus?

 Nuzzo says it remains far from clear how quickly the companies making the new tests will expand capacity.

-"The new tests are potentially useful, but they're still not available in enough of a quantity and at a low enough costs to blanket the country and be used in ways that some have suggested," Nuzzo says.
+"The new tests are potentially useful, but they're still not available in enough of a quantity and at a low enough cost to blanket the country and be used in ways that some have suggested," Nuzzo says.

 Concerns about accuracy and reporting